 Caitlyn Smith is an artist/songwriter from Minnesota.
 Her songs have been recorded by a number of music’s biggest stars such as Jason Aldean, Rascal Flatts, Kenny Rogers, Dolly Parton, Lady Antebellum and Garth Brooks.
 She also co-wrote Meghan Trainor’s current hit featuring John Legend, “Like I’m Gonna Lose You”.
-She's traveled the country with American icon Willie Nelson, and toured the US opening for Sheryl Crow, Dierks Bentley and Eric Church.
-Her undeniable ability to grab someone by the heartstrings with only a guitar and her astounding voice proves to be an experience one does not forget.
+She's traveled the country with American icon, Willie Nelson, and toured the US opening for Sheryl Crow, Dierks Bentley and Eric Church.
+Caitlyn just finished touring for her debut album, Starfire.

 Singer-songwriter Kip Moore explored his own experiences of growing up in a small Georgia town and working diligently for years to achieve his musical dreams to create his MCA Nashville debut album, Up All Night.
 The album poetically captures those unforgettable coming-of-age moments, especially for those longing for a life beyond a small town's borders, as well as the roller coaster of love and heartbreak at any age.
 He delivers these honest and deeply personal lyrics with a gravelly voice weathered by life's detours and disappointments and strengthened by his dreams and unyielding determination.
 Up All Night, which includes the hit "Somethin' 'Bout a Truck," is infused with relentless intensity, both of passion and frustration, that is earning rave reviews from critics.
 His energetic live shows, including a spring tour with Billy Currington and David Nail, are quickly drawing a large and enthusiastic fan base."For years, I have been searching for the missing link between blue-collar rock and country music," says noted journalist/historian Robert K. Oermann, who writes for Music Row magazine.
 "This year, I think I have heard it.
 His name is Kip Moore.
 There is fiery, urgent intensity in his voice.
 His lyrics vibrate with conviction and true grit.
 The melodies have gripping, heart-in-throat passion."

-After quitting the baseball team at Union University, Josh discovered Garageband on his Macbook, and began writing/recording songs with his fraternity brothers for parties or friends to enjoy.
+After quitting the baseball team during college, he discovered Garageband on his MacBook computer and began writing/recording songs for him and his friends to enjoy.
 “Those were some rough sounding tunes.”
-Josh recalls, “I had a buddy who would build tracks and send them to me so I could top line the track and sing it into my computer’s microphone.
+Josh recalls, “I had a buddy who would build beats and send them to me so I could top line the track and sing it into my computer’s microphone, just for fun.
 That’s how it all started.”

 With his appreciation for country storytelling, pop melodies, and r&b phrasing, Josh loves the challenge of blending the three together to create a unique song.
 “I come from a mixtape generation.
 I used to burn cd’s with playlists made up of every genre from every era.
 Good music is good music.”

 While living in Nashville and working in corporate software sales, Josh’s songs eventually found their way to Brett James and the Cornman Music/Warner Chappell team, earning Josh his very first publishing deal in 2016.
 Since then, Josh has secured multiple cuts with fellow Cornman writer Kip Moore (including the #1 hit “More Girls Like You”), as well as Thomas Rhett (“Grave”), Bebe Rexha / Florida Georgia Line (“Meant to Be”), Chris Lane / Tori Kelly (“Take Back Home Girl”), Chase Rice, Dylan Schneider, and more.